 Make sure your cat has a place to go in every room.
 That way she always has an outlet if she feels scared or threatened.
 This must be an area that Fido can’t reach.
 Vertical spaces, such as cat towers, are very effective for this.
 (Your cat will also gain a scratching post and places to nap out of the.)
 Fluffy will also appreciate having some hiding spots behind or beneath chairs, sofas, and beds.

 In many cases, dogs and cats learn to live together and do very well.
 Fluffy and Fido can become best friends.
 Or, they may simply ignore each other.
 However, there are times when dogs and cats fight like dogs and cats.
 This can be a very dangerous situation.
 If your pets do not warm up, consult a veterinarian or professional trainer.
 Otherwise, if things don’t go well, one of your pets, possibly your cat, could get seriously injured.

-As a veterinary hospital, we are always here to help you.
+As a veterinary hospital in Carlisle, ON, we are always here to help you.
 Don’t hesitate to call us anytime!

 !Social Media Icons